-Wood has a warmer actual feel under foot and visually than stone, so is preferred in areas where you want this look.
+Wood has a warmer look and feel than stone, so is preferred in areas where you want this aesthetic.
 It is also an insulator.
 As with stone, determine furniture and rug placement prior to installation.
-Well placed floor outlets eliminate cover-ups and odd circumstances.
-They are not attractive!
-New construction the electrical needs to be integrated with the slab pour.
+Well placed floor outlets allow access where needed without exposed trims.
+With new construction the electrical needs to be integrated with the slab pour.
+I have clients buy area rugs prior to the pour to perfectly place the outlets with the furniture lay out.
 There is more flexibility with a basement or crawl space.

-For rustic and European looks it is hard to beat reclaimed wood.
+For one of a kind looks it is hard to beat reclaimed wood.
 It has a quality that is hard to replicate with new wood.
-Companies, such as Carlisle, secure this wood from old buildings, cut it into usable planks and mill it to perfection.
-It is a one of a kind floor with nail holes, knots and splints.
+Companies, such as Carlisle, secure this wood from old buildings and cut and mill it into usable planks.
+It may have nail holes, knots and splints or be perfectly smooth.